 A Comprehensive Federal Budget Plan to Avert a Debt Crisis

-A Bipartisan, 30-Year Proposal
+A Detailed, Bipartisan, 30-Year Proposal

 Executive Summary